codingogre/ess-configure-oidc/README.md

 # ess-configure-oidc
 This project provides a script that automates configuring OIDC for the Elasticsearch Service (ESS).
 OIDC requires Kibana URLs that are not available until after the cluster is created, therefore mechanisms like Terraform https://registry.terraform.io/providers/elastic/ec/latest/docs cannot be used to *fully* configure a cluster.
 This inconvenience is remedied by having Terraform call the ess-configure-oidc.sh script which will download the cluster topology by cluster ID, download the Kibana URL, and inject an OIDC configuration of your choice.
+Terraform is recommended by the author, but there is no assumptions nor dependencies on the ES Terraform provider.

 ## Software Requirements
 ess-configure-oidc.sh has two requirements: